meinside/telegram-gemini-bot/README.md

 ## Run as a systemd service

-Createa a systemd service file:
+Create a systemd service file:

 ```
 [Unit]